ENROL – EXPERIENCE – ENJOY

 THEY CAN’T TAKE THAT AWAY FROM ME – the choir takes on a bit of swung jazz with this new piece from Ira and George Gershwin.
 Feel the intimacy of the jazz clubs as the choir sings the song about the memory of a one night stand!
 Includes some incredible brass like sforzandos and even has well timed movement from the choir as they swing.

-THE LONG DAY CLOSES – NOT YET INTRODUCED – as part of our repertoire choice we enjoy delving back into our gigantic musical library to find pieces that will again challenge the choir as we find ourselves in 2025.
+THE LONG DAY CLOSES – CUT DOWN GROUP – as part of our repertoire choice we enjoy delving back into our gigantic musical library to find pieces that will again challenge the choir as we find ourselves in 2025.
 This piece was written back in 1868 to lyrics by Henry Fothergill Chorley and set to music by Arthur Sullivan and WOW, can you tell!
 It is so typical of his wonderful Victorian style!
 The song was taken up by choirs as what was known back then as a ‘part song’; pieces sung in block harmony, with the highest part carrying the melody, rather than contrapuntal form such as a madrigal which was very popular at the time.
 The lyrics form a meditation on Death and the song was used in the 1992 British film of the same title.

 VIVA LA VIDA – the Coldplay classic hit sung ala Male Voice Choir; a brand new piece for Carlton learnt during 2022 for the 70th anniversary of our friends at Bestwood Male Voice Choir, with its rousing chorus, syncopated rhythms and singalong final chorus which draws to a gentle conclusion.
 The piece works well as a concert opener or encore.